-The Executive Director of Purchasing and Contracts or her designee will be located at the Command Center to ensure constant communication with the command staff, relaying information from the Site Coordinator and the Clinic Coordinator, to keep the team informed of the situation.
+The Associate Vice President for Administration will be located at the Command Center to ensure constant communication with the command staff, relaying information from the Site Coordinator and the Clinic Coordinator, to keep the team informed of the situation.

 B. Site Coordinator: